moishlando/turing-complete/README.md

 # turing-complete
-For the "Turing Complete" computer emulator.
+Modules for the "Turing Complete" computer emulator.